xinz/crockford_base32/README.md

 # CrockfordBase32

-An Elixir Implementation of Douglas Crockford's Base32 encode and decode.
+An Elixir Implementation of Douglas Crockford's Base32 encoding.

 Please see [https://www.crockford.com/base32.html](https://www.crockford.com/base32.html).

-> Base 32 is a textual 32-symbol notation for expressing numbers in a form that can be conveniently and accurately transmitted between humans and computer systems.
-It can be used for out of band communication of public keys.

-This library can encode an integer or a string in Crockford's Base32, and also provide the way to decode the corresponding encoded.
+This library can encode an integer or a binary in Crockford's Base32, and also provide the way to decode the corresponding encoded.

 ## Installation